developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### Store In Device Detail State
 Used to configure whether Zebra Extended Bug Reporting should automatically store copies of generated Bug Reports in the device.

-- When the value ***Off*** is chosen, Zebra Extended Bug Reporting does NOT store copies of generated Bug Reports in the device.
+- When the value ***Off***- Zebra Extended Bug Reporting does NOT store copies of generated Bug Reports in the device.

-- When the value ***On*** is chosen, Zebra Extended Bug Reporting (if enabled) stores copies of generated Bug Reports in the device.
+- When the value ***On***- Zebra Extended Bug Reporting (if enabled) stores copies of generated Bug Reports in the device.

 ### Store in Device Detail File Path
 Used to configure the path where the device Zebra Extended Bug Reporting should automatically store copies of generated Bug Reports in the device, and should be specified only if the value ***On*** is chosen for Managed Configuration **Bug Reporting Configuration - Store In Device Detail State**.